 If you’re reading this article, that means you have a travel booked soon.
 You could also be planning to have one in the near future!
 Or maybe you’re looking to be a part-time travel photographer?
 And you’re probably anxious about the photos you’re going to take, because you might not have had a good memory of taking them.
 Whatever your reason is, this article will get you started in taking the best traveler photos out there.

-While I like collecting fridge magnets when I travel, I also love collecting images with my camera.
+While I like collecting fridge magnets when I travel, I also love collecting images with my OLYMPUS Tough TG-6 Waterproof Camera.
 A lot of us don’t have a DSLR camera to bring with us when we travel.
 Plus, it’s not very backpack-friendly if you’re travelling on a budget or if you’re hiking.
 While it’s true that donning a professional camera will give your photos that extra oomph, there are techniques you can use to dramatically improve your smartphone pictures.
 I’m going to lay out some really helpful and interesting tips and tricks that will make your traveler photos really stand out.
+Also consider the best locations for a lifestyle photo shoot.
+While traveling, you will have your choice of amazing places for a photo shoot!

 A very obvious important technique is the concept of focus.
 Without this, your subject will end up blurry and appear low in resolution.
 Remember, the goal is to look like your photos were taken by a professional rather than a smartphone.
 Focusing can either be really easy or tremendously difficult.
 If your subject is at a standstill, it’s easier for you to press focus compared to a moving subject like a bird or a car.